CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Highway-Junction-Rules.md

 In the image above:

 * The junction on the left is optimal - 4 lanes enter, and 4 lanes leave.
-* The junction on the right is sub-optimal - 4 lanes enter, but only 3 lanes leave.
+* The junction on the right is suboptimal - 4 lanes enter, but only 3 lanes leave.
 This will impair traffic flow.

 The same applies to highway exits.
 For example, if a 3 lane highway has a 1 lane exit ramp, the remaining highway should only have 2 lanes.

 **Speed parity**